Reduce Your Risk of Falling

 That’s a lot of slipping and tripping, but simple preventive measures can help reduce the risk of falls in your home.

+Get a grip.
 Add rails to every stairway, and check them periodically to make sure they’re sound.
 In the bathroom, seniors should add grab bars near the shower or tub and next to the toilet.

 Watch your step.
 Wear nonslip shoes rather than padding around barefoot or in socks or slippers.
 Use only sturdy step stools when accessing items stored overhead.
 And because pets can be tripping hazards, always keep an eye out for your dog or cat before taking a step.

 Get more information on preventing falls from Safe Kids Worldwide, the National Institute on Aging, and the National Safety Council.